fhiso/tsc-governance/strategy.md

 structures.
 Elements may be multi-valued where appropriate: that is, a source may have multiple citation elements of the same type.
-Meaning should only be associated with the order of values if it is tolerable for the information encoded by the order to lost.
+Meaning should only be associated with the order of values if it is tolerable for the information encoded by the order to be lost.
 For example it might be acceptable to use the order of several 'author' elements to denote the order in which the authors are conventionally listed.
 No meaning should be associated with the order of different types of elements.

 ### Source Derivation Vocabulary {#cdv}